 Although rotavirus infections are unpleasant, you can usually treat this infection at home with extra fluids to prevent dehydration.
-Occasionally, severe dehydration requires intravenous fluids in the hospital.
-Dehydration is a serious complication of rotavirus and a major cause of childhood deaths in developing countries.
+Occasionally, severe dehydration requires receiving fluids through a vein (intravenously) in the hospital.

-In adults who are otherwise healthy, a rotavirus infection may cause only mild signs and symptoms or none at all.
+In healthy adults, a rotavirus infection may cause only mild signs and symptoms or none at all.